MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-android-for-work.md

   >
   > - If the **Required password type** setting isn't changed from the **Device default** value in a policy, then no password policy is automatically applied to newly enrolled Android Enterprise 12+ devices.

-##### Android 11 and earlier - *work profile security*
+#### Android 11 and earlier - *work profile security*
+These passwords settings apply to devices running Android 11 and erlier.

 > [!IMPORTANT]
 > Google has deprecated the **Required password type** and **Minimum password length** settings for Android 12 and later.
 In place of those settings, use the password complexity setting under **Android 12 and later**.
 If you continue to use the deprecated settings without configuring the password complexity setting, new devices running Android 12 or later will default to *high* password complexity.
-For more information about this change and how it affects work profile passwords on new and existing devices, see [Android 12 and later - work profile security](#all-android-devices---work-profile-security) in this article.
+For more information about this change and how it affects work profile passwords on new and existing devices, see [Android 12 and later - work profile security](#android-12-and-later---work-profile-security) in this article.

 - **Required password type**
   Require users to use a certain type of password.
 Your options: